Swiss Bliss in the Valley: Lauterbrunnen 2 Day Itinerary

 Lauterbrunnen

-Assuming you’re staying at the Mountain Hostel, you’ll want to wake up between 7:30 AM and 10:00 AM to catch the free breakfast brunch.
+Assuming you stay at Mountain Hostel, wake up between 7:30 AM and 10:00 AM to catch the free breakfast brunch.
 The earlier you go, the wider spread of food options you’ll have to choose from.
-Otherwise, there’s a smattering of bed & breakfast options in Gimmelwald, a Coop supermarket in Mürren, and even more restaurants in Lauterbrunnen to grab a bite to eat at.
+Otherwise, there’s a smattering of bed & breakfast options in Gimmelwald, a Coop supermarket in Mürren, and even more restaurants in Lauterbrunnen to grab a bite at.

-Now that you’re familiar with the main mountain overlooking Lauterbrunnen Valley, spend your second of this Lauterbrunnen 2 day itinerary exploring the actual town!
-If you’re staying in Gimmelwald, you’ll want to follow the How to Get from Lauterbrunnen to Gimmelwald? steps in reverse: take the cable car down from Gimmelwald, hop on the Lauterbrunnen-Stechelberg bus 141 at the Stechelberg, Schilthornbahn stop, then ride the bus to the Lauterbrunnen, Bahnhof stop.
+Now that you’re familiar with the mountain overlooking Lauterbrunnen Valley, spend the second of this Lauterbrunnen 2 day itinerary exploring town!
+If staying in Gimmelwald, follow the How to Get from Lauterbrunnen to Gimmelwald? steps in reverse: take the cable car down from Gimmelwald, hop on the Lauterbrunnen-Stechelberg bus 141 at Stechelberg, Schilthornbahn, then ride the bus to Lauterbrunnen, Bahnhof.

 Staubbach Falls

-You likely already passed this geological wonder on your bus ride over to Stechelberg.
+You already passed this geological wonder on the bus ride over to Stechelberg.
 Staubbach Falls, the signature waterfall of Lauterbrunnen Valley, towers over the quaint village, free falling nearly 297 meters from the ledge of an overhanging cliff.

-Staubbach Falls can be viewed from a few different vantage points across town, allowing you to take pictures with this thundering wall of water next to the Cycling Coffee Shop viewpoint or optionally take a short hike to get a closer look.
+Staubbach Falls can be viewed from a few vantage points across town.
+Take pictures with this thundering wall of water next to the Cycling Coffee Shop or take a short hike to get a closer look.
 The 0.4-mile out-and-back path leads through a tunnel and up stairs to a lookout behind the water, taking approximately 30 minutes to complete.

-Since you’ll be standing behind the falling water, the area can get damp and slippery — consider bringing a rain jacket to stay dry and shoes with sufficient tread.
+The area behind the falling water can get damp and slippery.
+Bring a rain jacket to stay dry and shoes with sufficient tread.

 Trümmelbach Falls